gopasspw/gopass/docs/setup.md

 ```
 Now you should be able to create a clear text signature and the commit should work flawlessly.

 If you are presented with a different error please investigate this before continuing.
+If that works
+set it in your `.zprofile`, `.bashrc` or simliar.

 Also if you have both `gnupg` and `gnupg2` installed, make sure to use the latter in git:
 ```bash